Mille Lacs Band of Ojibwe: Tribal government

 The Mille Lacs Band has a separation-of-powers form of government, making it one of the few Native American governments with three branches of government, similar to the government structure of the United States.

 Executive branch

-The current Chief Executive of the Mille Lacs Band of Ojibwe is Melanie Benjamin.
+The current Chief Executive of the Mille Lacs Band of Ojibwe is Virgil Wind.

-The Chief Executive, who is elected by Band members every four years, is the head of the executive branch.
-She appoints commissioners who are ratified by the Band Assembly to oversee the various departments in the executive branch.
+The Chief Executive, who is elected by Band members every four years, is the head of the executive branch and appoints commissioners who are ratified by the Band Assembly to oversee the various departments in the executive branch.